 Who could forget the timeless beauty of the yuccas that grew in grandma’s garden, with their dramatic flower spikes and pointed foliage?
-Gardeners across the country love the yucca for their hardiness and sense of style.
-Yucca plants are typically easy-care landscaping plants, but they can have occasional problems.
+Gardeners across the country love the yucca for its hardiness and sense of style.
+Yucca plants are typically easy care landscaping plants, but they can have occasional problems.
 One of the most common symptoms of a sick yucca is browning leaves.
 Read on to find out why this happens and get tips on caring for a browning yucca plant.

 Caring for a Browning Yucca Plant